When to see a doctor

 By Mayo Clinic Staff

-If your radiologist suspects that your breast calcifications are associated with precancerous changes or breast cancer, you may need to have another mammogram with magnification views to get a closer look at the calcifications.
-Or the radiologist may recommend a breast biopsy to test a sample of breast tissue.
+If a radiologist suspects that your breast calcifications are a result of precancerous changes or breast cancer, you may need another mammogram.
+The second mammogram has blown-up views to get a closer look at the calcifications, known as magnification views.
+Or the radiologist may suggest a breast biopsy to test a sample of breast tissue.

-If breast calcifications appear to be caused by a benign condition, your radiologist may recommend a six-month follow-up for another mammogram with magnification views.
-The radiologist checks the images for changes in the shape, size and number of calcifications or whether they remain unchanged.
+If breast calcifications seem to be caused by a benign condition, the radiologist may suggest a six-month follow-up for another mammogram with closer views.
+The radiologist checks the images for changes in the shape, size and number of calcifications.